Currensy

 Shante Scott Franklin (born April 4, 1981), better known by his stage name Currensy (stylized as Curren$y), is an American rapper.
-Born and raised in New Orleans, Louisiana, he signed with the local record labels Cash Money Records and Young Money Entertainment in the mid-2000s, but parted ways with both without any major releases.
+Born and raised in New Orleans, Louisiana, he signed with the local record labels No Limit Records, Cash Money Records and Young Money Entertainment in the mid-2000s, but parted ways with both without any major releases.
 He signed with DD172 to release four albums before signing with Warner Records to release his fifth album and major label debut, Weekend at Burnie's (2011).
 In February of that year, he founded the record label Jet Life Recordings.

 Currensy is perhaps best known for his 2015 single, "Bottom of the Bottle" (featuring Lil Wayne and August Alsina), which remains his sole entry on the Billboard Hot 100.

 Music career

 2002–2008: No Limit and Young Money

 In 2002, Currensy was signed to Master P's No Limit Records and was a late addition to the 504 Boyz.
 The song "Get Back" by 504 Boyz, produced by Donald XL Robertson, was featured on the 2003 film Malibu's Most Wanted soundtrack.
 Currensy appeared on 5 songs in Master P's Good Side, Bad Side album.
 Even though he was signed with No Limit, he represented C-Murder's TRU label.
 Currensy has several songs with C-Murder, and was featured on the late Soulja Slim's album, Years Later (2002).

 In 2004, Currensy signed with Cash Money Records and Lil Wayne's Young Money Entertainment.
 He was featured on Lil Wayne's mixtape Dedication 2, The Suffix and several unreleased songs while with Young Money.
 He released a mixtape entitled Welcome Back in 2004.
 He was featured in Lil Wayne's "Grown Man" on Tha Carter II.
 While still at Young Money, Currensy created Fly Society with skateboarder Terry Kennedy, first as a clothing company, then expanding to release music.
 He released the song, "Where da Cash At" as the lead single for his Young Money debut, Music To Fly To, in 2006.
 In 2007, another mixtape was released entitled Life at 30,000 Feet.
 He remained with Young Money until late 2007.
 In 2008, Currensy released Independence Day, his first project after leaving Young Money and the first of seven mixtapes to be released that year while he struck out as an independent artist.